Jelly-RDF/cli/README.md

 $ ./jelly-cli rdf inspect input.jelly
 ```

-You can also compute triple and quad counts separately for each frame with the `--per-frame` option:
+You can also compute the statistics separately for each stream frame with the `--per-frame` option:

 ```shell
 $ ./jelly-cli rdf inspect input.jelly --per-frame